Authorea: History

 Authorea was launched in February 2013 by co-founders Alberto Pepe and Nathan Jenkins and scientific adviser Matteo Cantiello, who met while working at CERN.
 They recognized common difficulties in the scholarly writing and publishing process.
 To address these problems, Pepe and Jenkins developed an online, web-based editor to support real-time collaborative writing, and sharing and execution of research data and code.
 Jenkins finished the first prototype site build in less than three weeks.

 Bootstrapping for almost two years, Pepe and Jenkins grew Authorea by reaching out to friends and colleagues, speaking at events and conferences, and partnering with early adopter institutions.

 In September 2014, Authorea announced the successful closure of a $610K round of seed funding with the New York Angels and ff Venture Capital groups.

 In January 2016, Authorea closed a $1.6M round of funding led by Lux Capital and including the Knight Foundation and Bloomberg Beta.
 It later acquired the VC-backed company The Winnower.

 In 2018 Authorea was acquired for an undisclosed amount by Atypon (part of Wiley).

-List of features

-The Authorea platform supports a number of features relevant to academic writing.